dgdonato/frontEndProject/readMe.md

 * JIRA

 The links to the two APIs used are as follows:

 * **OMDB:** http://www.omdbapi.com
 * **TMDB:** https://www.themoviedb.org

+## Future Features

+* Carousel of all movie images
+* Be able to query best movies by genre and by year (additional page)
+* Expand to include TV shows in addition to movies
+* Add a functional feedback e-mail where requests are sent to creators for review
+* When filling out e-mail in "forgot password" field, the send button directs user back to login page while also receiving email with link to reset password

 ## Authors/Creators: